vannguyengd/gooddata-ui/docs/30_tips__filter_visual_components.md

 where:

 -  `measureOrLocalId` is `localIdentifier` of the measure to filter.
-You can specify the localIdentifier explicitly or pass an instance of measure and the factory will extract the localIdentifier for you.
+You can specify `localIdentifier` explicitly or pass an instance of the measure, and the factory will extract `localIdentifier` for you.

-- `attributesOrLocalIds` is an array of `localIdentifier` strings of attributes that defines the ranking granularity.
+- `attributesOrLocalIds` is an array of `localIdentifier` strings of the attributes that defines the ranking granularity.
-You can specify the localIdentifier explicitly or pass an instance of attribute and the factory will extract the localIdentifier for you.
+You can specify `localIdentifier` explicitly or pass an instance of the attribute, and the factory will extract `localIdentifier` for you.
-This parameter is not required.
-If it is not specified the ranking behaves as if you would enter the list of all attributes in the visualization.
+This parameter is optional.
+If it is not specified, the ranking behaves as if you would enter the list of all attributes in the visualization.

 -  `operator` is one of the following:
-    * `'TOP'`: Returns records with the highest values of the filtered measure for granularity specified by the filter attributes.
+    * `'TOP'` returns records with the highest values of the filtered measure for the granularity specified by the filter attributes.
-    * `'BOTTOM'`: Returns records with the lowest values of the filtered measure for granularity specified by the filter attributes.
+    * `'BOTTOM'` returns records with the lowest values of the filtered measure for the granularity specified by the filter attributes.

--  `value` the number of desired ranked records.
-The value must be positive number greater than zero.
+-  `value` is the number of the ranked records to return.
+The number must be a positive integer (1, 2, 3, ...).

 ## Filter set on a specific measure